lincc-frameworks/python-project-template/docs/practices/customizing_project.rst

 The ``pyproject.toml`` file is used to define many different project configurations.
 It replaces the need for setup.py, requirements.txt, and other configuration files.

-A fundamental use for ``pyproject.toml`` is to define a dependencies.
+A fundamental use for ``pyproject.toml`` is to define dependencies.
 You should make an effort to add all the required dependencies to the ``[dependencies]`` section of the file.